Introduction to solutions

 After you install a managed solution, the following applies:

-You cannot add or remove solution components in a managed solution.
+You can’t add or remove solution components in a managed solution.

-Deleting a managed solution uninstalls all the solution components within it.
+Deleting a managed solution uninstalls all the solution components in it.

 After you install a managed solution you may be able to customize the solution components if the creator of the managed solution has configured the managed solution to enable it.
 You must access the customizable solution components using Customize the System instead of through the managed solution itself.